This Is What “Never Settle for Mediocrity” Gets Wrong

 - Slowing down

-- Enjoying simplicity
+- Enjoying simple things

 - Feeling content with where they are